Matthieu6/mase/CourseWork_Answers/adls_labs_mrb124.md

 ![alt text](Tutorial%20Images/Tutorial%205/Task%201%20best%20samplers/SamplerComparison.png)

 Optuna's Sampler chooses between nn.Linear or Identity for each layer using TPE, Gridsampler or Random.
 Sampling between nn.Linear or Identity is useful to reduce model complexity, simulate sparse architectures, parameter search for optimal depth, and reducing overfitting.
+The figures above were completed by searching for parameters using Optuna, and then completing 1 epoch of training before evaluating the model to see its accuracy.
+The value of 1 epoch was selected as it was found that more than 1 epoch of training overfit the data, decreasing the model's accuracy as shown in the figure below in the Extension section.

 **Results:**